syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 PDF Viewer allows the users to select the shape annotation programmatically using SelectAnnotation method.
 The annotation’s name should pass as a parameter which need to be selected.
 This method returns true, if any annotation is found to be selected.
 Otherwise, it returns false.
 The selected annotation’s properties can be modified using `ShapeAnnotationChanged` event.

-N> For better performance, we can also pass the page number of the annotation.
+N> For better performance, we can use the method `SelectAnnotation` with page number overload.

 The following code snippet explains how to select annotation.